NastyaRedka/sql_injection/readme.md

 This project is for educational purposes only.
 It demonstrates how SQL Injection attacks can compromise a web application’s security.
 Never use vulnerable code in production environments!

-### License

-This project is licensed under the MIT License.

-This README.md file provides a clear overview of the project, instructions on how to run the Docker container, and details on how to perform the SQL injection attack.